Story by Barbara Angelakis

 Colonnaded buildings painted in pastel colors, cobblestone streets, red-tile roofs, and decorated Cathedral cupolas outlined against the clear blue sky, are hallmarks.
 Walking around the old town and popping into churches, exhibits and museums randomly, is a delightful way to enjoy the city, although not to be missed is the Museo del Banco Central.
 There are plenty of parks to rest in; restaurants to dine in; shops to spend money in; and stunning architecture to be captivated by.

 Santa Ana de los Cuatro Rios de Cuenca, commonly referred to as Cuenca, is the third largest city in Ecuador and the capital of Azuay province.
 Although the town was officially “founded” in 1557 it was in actuality built over the Inca city of Tomebamba - homeland of Inca Huayna-Cápac - second largest city in the Inca Empire after Cuzco, Peru.
 A hundred years earlier, the Inca had conquered the Cañari Indian nation, the original inhabitants of the area, and constructed their city over the Cañari city of Guapondelig, which translated means “plains as vast as the sky”.
-Evidence suggests the beautiful valley surrounded by mountains and sporting perfect year- round weather was settled as early as 500A.D.
+Evidence suggests the beautiful valley surrounded by mountains and sporting perfect year- round weather was settled as early as 300 CE.

-Cuenca is a retiree’s paradise in contention with Mexico’s San Miguel De Allende for number #1 desirable retirement community.
+Cuenca is a retiree’s paradise in competition with Mexico’s San Miguel De Allende for number #1 desirable retirement community.
 Incentives include the U.S. dollar as the monetary medium of Ecuador; use of 110 voltage; time zones are the same as in the U.S.; and English is widely spoken.
 Currently, expats represent only a small percentage of the population but their community is growing rapidly both in the old town and in the new neighborhoods dangling off the steep hills.
 This is mostly due to the favorable cost of living, availability of social services [medical and institutions of higher learning] and spectacular natural environment.
 Furthermore, Cuenca is close to the Equator so year- long there is an equal 12 hours of light and darkness; spring-like temperatures averaging 70/75 degrees; and abundant sunshine.
 The mild rainy season insures lush, green foliage and flowers of such magnificence they are exported all over the world.
 Not surprising that Cuenca has attracted a large art community which adds a cultural component to the lively handicraft tradition that has existed in this valley for hundreds of years.